paul-hammant/install_groovy_via_maven/README.md

 ## Bugs/Features/TODO

 1. Grapes is not working in GitBash on Windows for me: https://issues.apache.org/jira/projects/GROOVY/issues/GROOVY-11454
+2. Do something better than hard code Ivy 2.5.2